pramasamy65/jquery/PythonJQueryIntegration/README.md

 ## STEP 3 : Server Setup to RUN Python
 	* pip install Flask - need a server to serve Python to a web page
+	* pip3 install flask  - For Python 3

 ## STEP 4 : 1_HelloWorld.py - First Python Program